Use of dried cannabis for medical purposes

 - Before considering the use of dried cannabis to treat a medical condition provided for in the previous regulations, other therapeutic options must be considered, in particular other forms of cannabinoids authorized for prescription by Health Canada.

-- A physician who is asked to prescribe dried cannabis must read the medical literature and inform his patient that dried cannabis can only be prescribed within the framework of a research project.
+- A physician who is asked to prescribe dried cannabis must read the medical literature and inform his patient that dried cannabis can only be prescribed within the framework of a research project; and that the patient must purchase it from a producer authorized by Health Canada.

-- Before prescribing dried cannabis, the physician must obtain the written consent of the patient participating in a research project (consent form) and carry out a complete medical assessment (assessment and follow-up form).
+- Before prescribing dried cannabis, the physician must obtain the written consent of the patient participating in a research project (consent form) and carry out a complete medical assessment.

-- When a physician prescribes dried cannabis, he must plan the patient’s follow-up in accordance with the assessment and follow-up form and keep a register of all patients for whom he has prescribed dried cannabis.
+- When a physician prescribes dried cannabis, he must plan the patient’s follow-up and keep a register of all patients for whom he has prescribed dried cannabis.

 - A physician may not supply the patient directly with dried cannabis or deal in cannabis or cannabinoids.